Amanda Rollins: Development

-NBC announced on June 27, 2011 that Giddish would join the cast of Law & Order: Special Victims Unit for its thirteenth season along with Cold Case's Danny Pino as Detective Nick Amaro, coinciding with Christopher Meloni's departure from the series.
+NBC announced on June 27, 2011, that Giddish would join the cast of Law & Order: Special Victims Unit for its thirteenth season along with Cold Case's Danny Pino as Detective Nick Amaro, coinciding with Christopher Meloni's departure from the series.
 Giddish told TV Guide during summer filming; "Everybody on the set is really excited and energized.
 They've lost a family member with Chris Meloni leaving, but they've been very accepting of us.
 Amanda is thrilled to be here working with these people, and so am I."

-In an interview with TV Guide prior to Giddish's debut episode as Rollins, "Scorched Earth", Giddish says about her character, "My character is in complete awe of Olivia, Amanda's really eager to get in there because she knows her stuff and really eager to learn.
+In an interview with TV Guide prior to Giddish's debut episode as Rollins, "Scorched Earth", Giddish said about her character, "My character is in complete awe of Olivia, Amanda's really eager to get in there because she knows her stuff and really eager to learn.
 She has come from Atlanta and there was a ceiling there, so she's come up to New York."
 Giddish felt great about joining the series in its 13th season, "I couldn't feel better about it. ...
 There's no intimidation, what attracted me was the prospect of re-invigorating a franchise that's been so well-known and so well-liked, and then to be the shaker and mover."
-Giddish is confident that viewers will warm up to Rollins and Amaro with time.
+Giddish was confident that viewers will warm up to Rollins and Amaro with time.
 "They're going to love us because it's not being forced in their faces," she says.
 "The more you know about us and the more you see us in your living room, the more you're hopefully going to love us."